is primarily a moving image photographer with a full roster of equipment.

 : This was the busiest shoot day in my life.
 There were just two of us to capture a sing-along performance of Handel's Messiah, do interviews and shoot B-roll for what became a hour-long documentary.
 For the concert we placed two GoPros behind the orchestra giving us a great of view of the audience/singers.
 We had one DSLR focused on the soloists.
 My colleague was on the balcony and I moved around getting different angles.
 Knowing how busy we would be, I did interviews beforehand on the phone.
 The nine interviews that afternoon went very smoothly with a setup of two fixed-framed cameras (so no mid-interview adjustments were needed).
 I knew my questions and what to expect.
 It was very efficient and I got great answers.
 You can read about how it turned out and see the trailer if you go to the Documentary

 : I got to see the inside of Place des Arts' new concert hall and not as an audience member (or musician).
 I was hired to tape the performance of a talented young pianist.
+Her name is Alina Israilian, 16 years old and she is performing with the McGill Chamber Orchestra conducted by Maestro Boris Brott.
 Her father operated a camera of his own and I provided the other one.
 I decided to throw in my DSLR into the mix which remained fixed on the pianist.
-I was then asked to edit the three cameras together and here is the result; Beethoven Piano Concerto No 3
+I was given a feed from the sound board which was configured specifically for recording.
+It was sweet to be provided great audio.
+I was then asked to edit everything together and here is the result; Beethoven Piano Concerto No 3

 : The documentary I have done about Schluter Systems' sustainable energy efficient office building had a screening at the Greenbuild Expo in Toronto on Oct.
 5th.
 This is my second documentary on the subject matter and I think we are at the point where these great technologies will become common place.
 If you go to the Documentary